(Incomplete: max_output_tokens)

 What temperature should my refrigerator be for leftover casserole storage?

 Your refrigerator should be 40 F or below.
-Warmer temperatures shorten the shelf life of leftovers.
+Warmer temperatures shorten shelf life.

 Is it safe to reheat casserole leftovers more than once?

 Repeated reheating is not ideal.
-Reheat only the portion you plan to eat, and avoid cycling the same leftovers through warm and cold conditions multiple times.
+Reheat only the portion you plan to eat and avoid cycling leftovers through warm and cold conditions multiple times.

 Do rice or pasta casseroles need special handling?

 Yes.
-Cooked rice and pasta should be cooled promptly and stored properly because they can spoil or become unsafe if left warm too long before refrigeration.
+Cooked rice and pasta should be cooled promptly and stored properly because they can become unsafe if left warm too long before refrigeration.

 Conclusion

 For most households, the answer to how long do casserole leftovers last in the refrigerator is straightforward: 3 to 4 days.
-That guideline applies to most casserole leftovers, whether the dish contains meat, vegetables, dairy, eggs, pasta, or rice, provided it was cooled quickly and stored at 40 F or below.
+That guideline applies to most casserole leftovers, whether they contain meat, vegetables, dairy, eggs, pasta, or rice, as long as they were cooled quickly and stored at 40 F or below.

-The essential practices are simple.
-Cool the casserole promptly, store it in shallow covered containers, label the date, and reheat it to 165 F. If you cannot eat it within a few days, freeze it.
-Good leftover casserole storage is less about complexity than consistency, and careful handling is the most reliable way to preserve both safety and quality.
+The essential habits are simple.
+Cool the casserole promptly, store it in shallow covered containers, label the date, and reheat it to 165 F before serving.
+If you cannot eat the leftovers within a few days, freeze them instead.

 Discover more from Life Happens!